mahi160/jellyStatin/README.md

 # jellyStat
 jellyStat is an aplication to see all types (the goal!) of statistics about your jellyfin server.
+Uses Vue.JS.

 ## Project setup
 ```